Skip to content

 What Is It: The low-handle trap bar deadlift is the variation that involves lifting a trap bar from its lower handle setup.
 Some trap bars will only have a “low-handle setup” while others will have the option to be flipped to use a high or low-handle setup.

-The low-handle trap bar deadlift is a great variation for lifters at all skill levels wanting to improve their deadlift abilities and lower body strength as it’s an exercise that is somewhat of a hybrid between deadlift and squat movement patterns.
+The low-handle trap bar deadlift is a great variation for lifters at all skill levels who want to improve their deadlift abilities and lower body strength.
+It’s an exercise that is somewhat of a hybrid between deadlift and squat movement patterns.

 Why It’s Great: The low-handle trap bar deadlift is great because it creates a higher demand on the legs and more specifically the quads compared to a high-handle trap bar deadlift setup.